 Because sock liners work to wick moisture away from the feet, they can really help to reduce friction which is a common cause of blisters.
 Liner socks also add extra padding and protection, so in the event that your boots do rub, there will be an extra layer between them and your skin, and this reduces the chances of you developing a blister, or allowing the boot to rub directly at delicate skin.

 If you do decide to go down the route of finding the Best Sock Liners, there are a few key factors to consider which will help to ensure that you make the right choice.

-The most popular liner socks are made from high-quality materials that focus on breathability, and these include merino wool, silk, polyester or nylon.
-All of these materials help the skin to breathe properly and feel comfortable to wear.
+The most popular liner socks are made from high-quality materials that focus on breathability.
+These include merino wool, silk, polyester, or nylon.
+I have reviewed some of these materials already for instance Icebreaker and Smartwool, and Darn Tough vs Smartwool socks All of these materials help the skin to breathe properly and feel comfortable to wear.
 They also dry quickly, and this means they are a top choice for use in sock liners.